 3. There's a $50 “Newsletter” Subscription They Automatically Add You to When You Sign Up

 The Newsletter subscription does come with some perks.
-With the 12-month membership, you get a 7 day/6 night accommodation anywhere within the U.S. and other countries abroad each year, no strings attached.
+With the 12-month membership, you get a 7-day/6-night accommodation anywhere within the U.S. and other countries abroad each year, no strings attached.

-BUT for me, I know I would never use this, so I had to make sure I didn’t forget to cancel it, and if this isn’t appealing to you, you’ll probably want to do the same.
+But I know I would never use this, so I had to make sure I didn’t forget to cancel it, and if this isn’t appealing to you, you’ll probably want to do the same.

 4. You Can Do What Fund and Grow Does And Cut Out the Middle Man

-In an effort to vet out Fund & Grow, I went through the process from start to finish, and the proof is in the pudding: I now own four properties I bought at 0% interest through their system.
+To vet out Fund & Grow, I went through the process from start to finish, and the proof is in the pudding: I now own four properties I bought at 0% interest through their system.

-Based on my experience, Fund & Grow has my endorsement and I hope other real estate investors and entrepreneurs find this review helpful.
+Based on my experience, Fund & Grow has my endorsement, and I hope other real estate investors and entrepreneurs find this review helpful.

 Again: this is not the right fit for everyone.
 So proceed with caution.

 However, they're an AWESOME solution for the right person who knows how to manage this kind of financing.